fronzbot/home-assistant.github.io/source/_components/blink.markdown

   - /components/sensor.blink/
 ---

-<p class='note warning'>Blink has started blocking Home Assistant users.
-More info in <a href="https://community.home-assistant.io/t/blink-block-account/98718">the forums</a>.</p>

 The `blink` component lets you view camera images and motion events from [Blink](http://blinkforhome.com) camera and security systems.

 ## {% linkable_title Setup %}